zowe/docs-site/docs/troubleshoot/cli/known-cli.md

 The following topics contain information that can help you troubleshoot problems when you encounter unexpected behavior installing and using Zowe&trade; CLI.

+## Zowe Commands Fail with Secure Credential Errors

+**Valid on Windows, macOS, and Linux**

+**Symptoms:**

+After you install Zowe CLI, and the installation appears to complete successfully, Zowe commands that load the secure credential store return error messages.
+For example, the following commands return error messages:

+- `zowe config init`
+- `zowe config secure`
+- `zowe profiles create`
+- Most Zowe commands that access your mainframe environment

+This behavior occurs under the following conditions:

+- npm version 8.11.0 or 8.12.0 is running on your computer.
+- The computer on which you installed Zowe CLI cannot access the Internet or it has limited access to the Internet.
+Your site does not allow connections to https://github.com/.
+- You installed Zowe CLI from a local package or from an NPM public online registry

+**Solution:**

+1. Define the `npm_config_global` environment variable.
+Issue the command that corresponds with your operating system:

+    - **Windows Command Prompt:** `set npm_config_global=true`
+    - **Windows PowerShell:** `$env:npm_config_global="true"`
+    - **macOS/Linux Bash:** `export npm_config_global=true`
+2. Install or reinstall Zowe CLI using your preferred installation method.
+3. After the Zowe CLI installation completes, reset the `npm_config_global` environment variable.
+Issue the command that corresponds with your operating system:
+    - **Windows Command Prompt:** `set npm_config_global=`
+    - **Windows PowerShell:** `$env:npm_config_global=""`
+    - **macOS/Linux Bash:** `export npm_config_global=`
+4. Continue configuring Zowe CLI.
+Or, reissue a Zowe command that returned an error message.
+You should no longer get an error message.

 ## EACCESS error when issing `npm install` command

 **Valid on Windows, Mac, or Linux**